cypress-io/cypress-documentation/source/guides/guides/test-retries.md

 ## Introduction

-A scenario that often comes up when running end-to-end (E2E) tests is that tests may be unintentionally flaky (i.e., unreliable) and fail intermittently.
-For example, because E2E tests often involves multiple integrations, it is not uncommon to have services that have intermittent outages.
-Some other common race conditions that could result in unreliable tests include:
+End-to-end (E2E) tests excel at testing complex systems.
+However, there are still behaviors that are difficult to verify and make tests unintentionally flaky (i.e., unreliable) and fail intermittently due to unpredictable conditions (eg., temporary outages in external dependencies, random network errors, etc.)  Some other common race conditions that could result in unreliable tests include:

 - Animations
 - API calls